hammerheim-game/hammerheim-rules/10-optional-rules.md

 #### 12. Swarm of Rats

 Something in the sewers has frightened the rats that live there.
 The rats are in a hurry to get away and will attack anything that stands in their way.
 Use a template 80mm x 120mm to represent the rats.
 Six monster bases (use rat swarms if you have them), placed in a rectangle with one short side representing the front, will do nicely.
 The rats move 2D6" each turn.
 They will always move forward down the centre of the street and if they come to an intersection roll randomly to determine which direction they take (example: for a normal four-way cross-intersection roll a D6: 1-2 right, 3-4 straight forward, 5-6 left).
 The rats cannot be engaged in close combat and if they make contact with a model they will run right over him.
-Any model moved over by the rats will suffer D3 Strength 2 hits, normal armor saves apply.
+Any model moved over by the rats will suffer D3 Strength 2 hits, normal armour saves apply.

 #### 13. Blast From The Past